Skip to content

 Possible Cause Solution

-Docker DNS Configuration Guide
+Docker DNS Configuration Reference

 Edit the /etc/docker/daemon.json file, add the following content, save it, and restart the Docker service: